 Gabriel A. Fuentes is a trial lawyer and former Assistant U.S. Attorney with broad-based experience in complex civil and criminal matters.
 Gabe has tried 13 jury cases to verdict and has briefed and argued numerous appeals before the U.S. Courts of Appeal.
-Gabe has represented Japanese corporations in some of the most significant federal criminal antitrust investigations of the past decade, including the DRAM, freight forwarding, and auto parts matters.
-He has also represented Japan- and U.S.-based employees before the U.S. Department of Justice and in state court criminal matters.
-As a former investigative journalist and federal prosecutor, Gabe is asked to lead sensitive internal investigations with implications for corporate compliance with state and federal laws and regulations, and for possible follow-on civil litigation.
+Gabe has represented Japanese corporations in some of the most significant federal criminal antitrust investigations of the past decade, including the DRAM, freight forwarding and auto parts matters.
+He has also represented numerous Japan- and U.S.-based employees before the U.S. Department of Justice in criminal antitrust investigations as well as in state and federal court criminal matters.
+Gabe is asked to lead sensitive internal investigations with implications for corporate compliance with state and federal laws and regulations, and for possible follow-on civil litigation.
 Several of these investigations have had a strong international flavor.
 He has counseled both corporations and public officials about compliance with government pre- and post-employment restriction laws, and about managing the corporation’s response to related criminal investigations by agency inspectors general.
-His experience in complex civil litigation includes class actions, legal malpractice, mass tort, asset recovery, and public utilities law.
+He has represented individuals in complex professional responsibility matters.
+His experience in complex civil litigation includes class actions, antitrust defense, legal malpractice, mass tort, asset recovery, theft of trade secrets and public utilities law.